outsellers/forms-for-sparkloop/readme.txt

 Instead this is the only WordPress plugin you will need to start seeing metrics in your Sparkloop dashboard.

-Use [sparkloop_form] anywhere on your site, and it will generate a newsletter subscription form.
+Use [ffsl_sparkloop_form] anywhere on your site, and it will generate a newsletter subscription form.

 #### Third Party Services & Disclosures